kathleenhartono/kathleenhartono.github.io/index.md

       url: "/portfolio/"
     - label: "About Me"
       url: "/about/"
-excerpt: "Kathleen is a third-year Chemical Engineering undergraduate at Vanderbilt, excited to pursue a career in blah, blah, blah."
+excerpt: "Kathleen Hartono is a third-year Chemical Engineering undergraduate at Vanderbilt University focused on energy and materials for industrial applications.
+She enjoys working in team-based environments and bringing technical ideas into real-world settings."
 feature_row:
   - image_path: assets/img/Screenshot 2026-01-10 at 16.29.16.png
     alt: "Food"